Aquaculture is the farming of fish, plants and other organisms that live in fresh or sea water.

 - ensuring industry and community participation in aquaculture planning and management.

-The NT Government's commitments to triple bottom line outcomes, in the form of economic, social and environmental performance, are in agreement with the Commonwealth initiative of Ecologically Sustainable Development (ESD).
+The Northern Territory Government's commitments to triple bottom line outcomes, in the form of economic, social and environmental performance, are in agreement with the Commonwealth initiative of Ecologically Sustainable Development (ESD).
 The premise of this initiative is that development can be promoted and undertaken so long as it is sustainable in terms of generational equity, environmental and social impacts, while maintaining sound economic performance.

-Further, under Section 3A of the Federal Environmental Protection and Biodiversity Conservation Act 1999 (EPBC) the principles of ESD are:
+Further, under Section 3A of the Federal Environmental Protection and Biodiversity Conservation Act 1999 the principles of ESD are:

 - decision-making processes that effectively integrate both long-term and short-term economic, environmental, social and equitable considerations